-- 1. The decision to suspend a student rests with the Principal and/or Assistant Principal, but the Pastor may be notified.
-The majority of suspensions will be in-school suspensions. - 2.
-The student will be removed from the classroom or other setting and taken to the Principal. - 3.
-The Principal will investigate by discussing the circumstances and situation with the person(s) making the complaint of misbehavior and the student accused of the misbehavior. - 4.
-If suspension is necessary, the parent/guardian will be called and informed by the Principal.
+1. The decision to suspend a student rests with the Principal and/or Assistant Principal, but the Pastor may be notified.
+The majority of suspensions will be in-school suspensions.

+- 2. The student will be removed from the classroom or other setting and taken to the school office.. - 3.
+School administration will investigate by discussing the circumstances and situation with the person(s) making the complaint of misbehavior and the student accused of the misbehavior. - 4.
+If suspension is necessary, the parent/guardian will be called and informed by school administration.
 The student and parent/guardian will be notified of the reasons for the suspension, the length of the suspension, and the conditions for returning to class.
 The student will be expected to complete all missed schoolwork.